 SU-CASA is a community arts engagement program that places artists and organizations in residence at senior centers across the five boroughs of New York City.
-The program, funded in FY18 by the New York City Council, provides grants to artists and organizations for the creation and delivery of arts programming for seniors.
+The program, funded in FY20 by the New York City Council, provides grants to artists and organizations for the creation and delivery of arts programming for seniors.
 Teaching artists will engage participating seniors in an art project or series of cultural programs over the course of the residency, which will also include a public program component – an exhibit, reading, performance, open house or other cultural interaction open to the surrounding community.
-The program will support a total 204 residencies for individuals and organizations at senior centers across the City’s 51 Council districts.
-Residencies will take place between January 1, 2018 and June 30, 2018.
+The program will support a total 255 residencies for individuals and organizations at senior centers across the City's 51 Council districts.
+Residencies will take place between January 1, 2020 and June 30, 2020.

 To begin, download the Guidelines/Instructions and Application form below.
 Adobe Acrobat is required to view and complete the application.

-We recommend using Adobe Reader version 11 to fill out the proposal form, though it is also compatible with versions 9 and 10.
+We recommend using Adobe Reader version 11 to fill out the proposal form, though it is also compatible with version 10.
 The form is not compatible with Preview (for Macs) or other computer programs.
 Please check all fields carefully and confirm that your answers are saved to the document prior to submission.

 Use the links below to find information about submitting an individual artist application to one of the five local arts councils.
 Individual artists may not submit proposals on behalf of organizations eligible through DCLA.